 10am - 9pm

-The next meeting of the Statesville ABC Board will be Tuesday, February 28, 2023.
+The next meeting of the Statesville ABC Board will be on Tuesday, December 2, 2025.
+This is one week later due to a schedule conflict.
 The meeting will be held in the board room at our downtown store at 11 am.

 The Statesville ABC Board was organized under the provisions of Senate Bill #1092, Chapter 509 of the North Carolina Legislature, General Assembly of 1973, and implemented by a City wide election held September 11, 1973.
 North Carolina General Statute 18B-805(e) requires that the entire net income, after deducting amounts required for law enforcement (5% minimum) and alcohol education (7%) minimum and retaining proper working capital, be paid to the following recipients (and percentages):